mskcc/tempo/docs/variant-annotation-and-filtering.md

-# Variant annotation
+# Variant Annotation

 ## GRCh37

-### SNVs and indels
+### SNVs and InDels
 Basic annotation of merged `vcf` files from the individual variants callers is carried out in two steps.
 First, the combined `vcf` is annotated with information from [RepeatMasker](http://www.repeatmasker.org/) and the [ENCODE consortium](http://rohsdb.cmb.usc.edu/GBshape/ENCODE/index.html).
-These files are retrieved from the [UCSC genome browser](https://genome.ucsc.edu) and parsed as such:
+These files are retrieved from the [UCSC Genome Browser](https://genome.ucsc.edu) and parsed as such:

 ``` shell
 wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/rmsk.txt.gz